-Dunwoody's Parks and Recreation Department manages 11 parks.
-Guided by the 2017 Parks and Recreation Master Plan, the system continues to expand with an additional park, to be called Homecoming Park, planned.
+Dunwoody's Parks and Recreation

+Department manages 11 parks.
+Guided by the 2017 Parks and Recreation Master Plan, the system continues to expand with approved master plans for two additional parks,

+Homecomina Park and Wildcat Park.

 Several partners add further opportunities for residents to get outside.
-The Dunwoody Community Garden and Orchard at Brook Run, the Dunwoody Nature Center, and the Dunwoody Senior Baseball League each have relationships with the City and offer unique ways for residents to experience parks and open space locally.
+The Dunwoody Community Garden and Orchard at Brook Run, the Dunwoody Nature Center, Rush Union Soccer, and the Dunwoody Senior Baseball League each have relationships with the City and offer unique ways for residents to experience parks and open space locally.